 Anger and fear are natural responses.
 People with dementia often don’t recognize they have a problem.
 They just know that the world is not as they expect it to be.

 Personality changes are common, as are changes in behaviors as the disease progresses.
-For instance, people with middle stage dementia frequently lose their social inhibitions.
+For instance, people with middle-stage dementia frequently lose their social inhibitions.
 They forget the social customs we call manners.
 This can lead to actions that are embarrassing and very confusing for families.

-Although working together as a team is optimal in elder care, that can be challenging in the case of dementia.
+Although working together as a team is optimal in eldercare, it can be challenging in the case of dementia.

 In the earlier stages, it is important that the person with dementia be involved in decision making.
-As the disease progresses, however, he or she will lose the ability to make reasoned decisions.
+As the disease progresses, however, they will lose the ability to make reasoned decisions.
 More than with other conditions, the role of the family will change.

 Determining when and how to phase out responsibility for decision making can be difficult.
-An Aging Life Care Manager can give you a sense of the stage of dementia.
-He or she can help walk you through the formal diagnosis process.
-An Aging Life Care Manager can also help you find resources now and to plan for the future.
+An Aging Life Care™ Manager can give you a sense of the stage of dementia.
+They can help walk you through the formal diagnosis process.
+An Aging Life Care Manager can also help you find resources now and plan for the future.

 Even if the memory loss condition is not curable, there are things you can do to make daily life more pleasant for all of you.

-It’s very important that you reach out and get help.
-People with dementia need support and access to others who know what it’s like.
-Joining a support group of people with early stage dementia is invaluable!
+People with dementia also need support and access to others who know what it’s like.
+Joining a support group of people with dementia during the early-stage is invaluable for them!

-At Mir Senior Care Management, Inc. & Care Consultants, we understand dementia.
-Give us a call at 512-975-2444.
+You don’t have to do this alone At Mir Senior Care Management, Inc. & Care Consultants, we understand dementia.
+Give us a call at 512-615-6116.
 We’d be happy to help with resources for everyone in the family.